 - Facilitate collaborative, project-based learning experiences with real-world relevancy.

-In these ways, technology can help promote active learning and elevate student engagement.
+In these ways, using technology in the classroom can help promote active learning and elevate student engagement.

 Key concerns when integrating student-centered learning and technology